-Despite the scarcity of the evidence-base, the review revealed inadequate KT capacity and practice among LMIC researchers.
-In addition, inadequate KT knowledge and skills and lack of or limited support for KT by research institutions were cited as the main barriers to LMIC researchers’ KT practice.
-Specifically, the review found that LMIC researchers rarely communicate and collaborate/interact with research end-users.(109)(109, 110)(109, 110) This is not unique to the LMIC context and is a challenge that has also been reported in studies in HIC settings (24, 103, 104, 107, 111-115).
+Despite the noted gaps in the evidence-base, the review suggests that suggests that more investments are allocated to research roles and functions relative to KT roles and functions.
+In addition, inadequate competency among researchers to undertake KT and lack of or little support for KT by research institutions were cited as the main barriers to LMIC researchers’ KT practice.
+Specifically, the review found inadequate skills for, and inadequate communication and collaboration or interaction between researchers and research end-users.
+Furthermore, studies that assessed the researchers’ interaction and collaboration with research end-users revealed that some critical groups are left out.
+Interaction and collaboration also referred to as ‘stakeholder engagement’ is being increasingly promoted as an important pathway to achieving research to policy and practice impact (109).
+It involves working with diverse groups of stakeholders in the research process, giving them shared decision-making authority, and thus taking into consideration interests and values into research design, implementation and dissemination (109, 110).
+This in turn increases the relevance and credibility of the research produced and the chances of its upotake in policy and practice decisions (109, 110).
+This is not a unique challenge to the LMIC context and is a challenge that has also been reported in studies in HIC settings (24, 103, 104, 107, 111-115).
 Researchers’ KT knowledge and skills, particularly in relation to communicating research, and their interaction and collaboration with research end-users were the most cited/reported individual level factors that influence researchers’ KT practice.
 At institutional level, funding for KT and institutional support and incentives promoting KT, were the most commonly cited factors that influence researchers’ KT practice.
 Among studies in this review that assessed KT capacity using a quantitative survey, institutional KT capacity emerged worse than individual KT capacity.
-Specifically, the existence of training courses focusing on KT, funding, guidelines, incentives, institutional linkages with end-user organisations and staff with KT expertise to support researchers were reported as rare.
-Researchers’ capacity to communicate their research and collaborate/interact with research end-users and their institutional support for KT have been widely identified as key factors that influence researchers’ KT practice in the global KT literature including those focusing on researchers based in HIC contexts (24, 101, 103, 106, 110, 112-123).
+Specifically, the existence of training courses focusing on KT, funding, guidelines, incentives, institutional linkages with end-user organisations and staff with KT expertise to support researchers were consistently scored in the low range of the measurement scales used.

-The most commonly suggested strategies for enhancing researchers’ KT practice in this review align well to the noted researchers’ KT practice gaps, barriers and facilitators and include allocating/increasing/access to funding for KT, skills development for researchers and establishment of institutional links and enhanced interaction between researchers and research end-users and their organisations.
+The most commonly suggested strategies for enhancing researchers’ KT practice in this review align well to the identified researchers’ KT practice gaps, barriers and facilitators and include allocating/increasing/access to funding for KT, researchers’ skills development and establishment of institutional links and enhanced interaction between researchers and research end-users and their organisations.
 Establishing or strengthening institutional incentives to encourage KT did not emerge as one of the top suggested interventions but is nevertheless important to address as expressed elsewhere (103).
-(116)(26, 117)(27)
+Notably, a few publications recommended strategic partnerships between LMIC and international research institutions as an approach for transferring knowledge and skills and sharing resources in areas where capacity gaps exist such as skills and resources for conducting systematic reviews.
+Gaps in tertiary education systems in LMICs are widely documented and include insufficient numbers of qualified academic faculty and budgetary constraints (116).
+This limits the capacity of LMIC academic institutions to provide high quality graduate education.
+The benefits of partnerships between LMIC and international research institutions (North-South partnerships) has been cited elsewhere although with the caveat that for these collaborations to work they need to be equitable (26, 117).
+Others have argued for adaptations to the model to be led by the Southern partner (27).